MAAbbasi-Vineh/Data-Augmentation/README.md

 # An example of easily adjusting based on the specific characteristics of different datasets

-Here, consider the example “Applying data augmentation to deep learning model inputs” and refer to the corresponding code, then For adjusting the length of the subsequences, modify the **k=40**, for adjusting the  degree of overlap, change the **min_overlap=5** and **max_overlap=20** in below part and other related parts. def generate_sequences_with_variable_overlap_and_common_bases(seq, k=40, min_overlap=5, max_overlap=20):
+Here, consider the example “Applying data augmentation to deep learning model inputs” and refer to the corresponding code, then for adjusting the length of the subsequences, modify the **k=40**, for adjusting the degree of overlap, change the **min_overlap=5** and **max_overlap=20** in below part and other related parts.

+def generate_sequences_with_variable_overlap_and_common_bases(seq, k=40, min_overlap=5, max_overlap=20):

 # Citations
 If you use these data augmentation approaches in your research, please cite our paper:

 This section will be completed later.

 # Contact for providing more details